riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 </template>
 {% endhighlight %}

-One thing to notice is that we've renamed the template to simply be "animalModal" and we've removed the id attribute on the top-level div.
-Another advantage of the package we're using is that it triggers on the template name and no separate id is required.
+One thing to notice is that we've renamed the template to "animalModal" and we've removed the id attribute on the top-level div.
+Another advantage of the package we're using is that it triggers the modal based on the template name so a separate id is not required.

-Now, lets' change our main animals template, the file is now much cleaner, also notice we no longer need to render our modal template in the animals template, i.e. the {{> animalModalTemplate}} line has been removed.
+Now, let's change `animals.html`.

 #####/client/templates/animals/animals.html
 {% highlight HTML %}